EzioAman/Technova-Event-Manager/Readme.md

 # Technova-Event-Manager
-This repository contains report for the software Technova Event Manager, by Aman Sinha.
+This repository contains Codes & Report for the software Technova Event Manager, by Aman Sinha, Saumya Suman and Naveen Kumar Jha.